 The stimulation technique is only necessary during the puppy’s first few weeks of life if his mother is incapable or absent.

-Gently pass a cotton ball or towel moistened with warm water from the genital to the anal area.
+To do this, gently pass a cotton ball or towel moistened with warm water from the genital to the anal area.
 Carefully repeat this several times.

 This simulation mimics the movement of his mother and promotes urination and defecation.
 He should have a bowel movement within a few minutes.
 Otherwise, massage his belly softly with cotton.

 Newborn puppies should be stimulated after every feeding.
 Take note that a puppy usually defecates after each feeding.
-Make sure that your puppy is clean and dry after the defecating process.

 Rubbing the Abdomen